slowernews/wisdom-tldr/README.md

 ===
-###On management
+###On meetings

 > *'Start a meeting with an overachieving question: «how can we raise sales by 12%?»'*

+===
+###On feedback

 > *'Instead of generalizing and saying «management is useless» it is more correct to say «bad management is counterproductive».'*

 > *'Spend 1 hour a day just talking to your people and everything will be OK.'*

-===
-###On feedback and micro management

 A boss shouldn't add his two cents, specially on subjective stuff, unless he's certain they're needed.